 $29,078.88 + $60,000 = $89,078.88

-If you sell a portion of your property, you may only deduct the proportion of the cost to purchase the property and the cost to improve the property that corresponds to the portion that you sell.
+If you dispose of a portion of your taxable property, you may only deduct the proportion of the cost to acquire the taxable property and the cost to improve the residential property that is a taxable property that corresponds to the portion that you dispose.

-Example 1: Gurpreet acquired 100% of a property on November 15, 2025.
-Shortly after purchasing the property, she completed $20,000 worth of improvements of an enduring nature.
-If on January 1, 2027, she decides to sell 50% of the property, she will be required to pay the BC home flipping tax.
-She will only be able to deduct $10,000 (50% of $20,000) of the improvement costs, which is proportionate to the 50% portion that she sold.
+Example 1: Gurpreet acquired 100% of a residential property that is a taxable property on November 15, 2025.
+Shortly after acquiring the taxable property, she completed $20,000 worth of improvements of an enduring nature.
+If on January 1, 2027, she decides to dispose of 50% of the taxable property, she will be required to pay the BC home flipping tax.
+She will only be able to deduct $10,000 (50% of $20,000) of the improvement costs, which is proportionate to the 50% portion that she disposed.